This post may contain affiliate links, from which we earn an income.

 Explored by Victoria at Iceland Trippers

-One place that should be on every Iceland road trip itinerary should be the Snæfellsnes Peninsula!
+One place that should be on every Iceland roadtrip itinerary should be the Snæfellsnes Peninsula!

 Now, this isn’t just one single stop such as Skogafoss or the Blue Lagoon.
 Instead, there are so many things to do on the Snaefellsnes Peninsula that you should make time to at least spend one full day here!
 You can even spend the night and plan two days here if you have enough time.

 The Snaefellsnes Peninsula is located in West Iceland and is off the Ring Road, on, well, a peninsula!
 One of the most famous sites to see here is Kirkjufell Mountain.
 This is a great place to visit and take photos and there is a waterfall as well.
-It is easy to find and one of the more iconic sites in Iceland.
+It is easy to find and is one of the more iconic sites in Iceland.

-The tip of the peninsula is also home to Snæfellsjökull National Park, home to beautiful and diverse landscapes, spectacular cliff formations at Arnarstapi, black and golden beaches, mossy lava fields, and and lava tube caves!
+The tip of the peninsula is also home to Snæfellsjökull National Park, home to beautiful and diverse landscapes, spectacular cliff formations at Arnarstapi, black and golden beaches, mossy lava fields, and lava tube caves!
 Head to the Visitor Center at Malarrif to find out more.

-Another great stop is Budir Black Church which is one of the few black painted churches in Iceland.
+Another great stop is Budir Black Church which is one of the few black-painted churches in Iceland.
 The contrast with the landscape makes this one a stunning stop!
 If you have the time, Snaefellsnes Peninsula should top your Iceland bucket list!!!

 You do not need a 4×4 to visit Snaefellsnes Peninsula and it can be visited in all seasons.

-Second only to the recently formed Morsarfoss Waterfall, a product of melting glaciers in the Skaftafell National Park, Glymur Waterfall stands 198 metres tall, 30m shy of Morsarfoss.
+Second only to the recently formed Morsarfoss Waterfall, a product of melting glaciers in the Skaftafell National Park, Glymur Waterfall stands 198 meters tall, 30m shy of Morsarfoss.
 But Morsarfoss is almost impossible to reach, requiring that you hike across a moving glacier, or over 3,000m to the nearest peak for a glimpse.

 You can do this as a linear hike, or a circular hike, taking one route up and another down, which makes the experience a little more interesting.
 You will need to have a reasonable level of fitness and good balance, as you will be crossing rivers.

-The route is marked by cairns with yellow markers as well as signs, and is easy to follow.
+The route is marked by cairns with yellow markers as well as signs and is easy to follow.
 There are some smaller trails that can lead you away from the waterfall route, so do keep your eye on markers and signs to ensure you stay on track.

 You will need sturdy walking boots or approach shoes, walking poles, a waterproof jacket and thermal layers in case of unpredictable weather, and food and water.